-^aIn June 1983 by Freddie Mac with the help of First Boston.
+^aIn June 1983 by Freddie Mac with the help of First Boston, which was acquired by Credit Suisse in 1990.

-Collateralized Mortgage Obligations (CMOs) (concluded)
+Collateralized Mortgage Obligations (CMOs) (continued)

 - CMOs are multiple-maturity, multiclass debt instruments collateralized by pass-throughs, stripped mortgage-backed securities, and whole loans. - The total prepayment risk is now divided among classes of bonds called classes or tranches.^a - The principal, scheduled and prepaid, is allocated on a prioritized basis so as to redistribute the prepayment risk among the tranches in an unequal way.